eraye1/capybara_phishing/README.md

   2. Local LLM Mode (Privacy-Focused):
      - Uses WebLLM to run a smaller model locally on your GPU
      - No data leaves your computer
-     - Significantly reduced accuracy and performance
-     - Higher system requirements
+     - Performance and compatibility depends on your GPU:
+       - Higher-end GPUs: Better accuracy, more model options
+       - Mid-range GPUs: Good balance with quantized models
-     - Limited to simpler analysis patterns
+       - Entry-level GPUs: Limited to smaller, quantized models
+     - Model selection impacts:
+       - Analysis accuracy
+       - Processing speed
+       - Memory usage
+       - GPU compatibility

 - No data persistence
   - Analysis results are shown in the UI but not stored